 A gentle hand rested on his shoulder.
 “I’ll take it from here,” Hermes said.

-Kyle turned away and walked back up the aisle.
+Kaol turned away and walked back up the aisle.
 The three rowdy men were slumped over their table.
 The fourth was nowhere to be seen.
-The faie, fauns, goblins and harpy straightened their clothes and Kyle slumped into his chair.
+The faie, fauns, goblins and harpy straightened their clothes and Kaol slumped into his chair.

 “May I get you anything from the bar, Madam.”
 Hermes voice came from so far away.
 “We’ve just had a plate of ribs delivered.
 They look delicious.”